<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 A data loss prevention program calls for a critical look at access management within your company; access must be limited to prevent sensitive data from falling into the wrong hands.
 Auditing access is essential to defining DLP rules that keep your organization secure.
 StrongDM provides the access management capabilities you need to take full advantage of DLP tools.

 Take your information control strategy to the next level.
-Schedule a demo and see how StrongDM’s People-first Access Platform can support your cybersecurity efforts today.
+Schedule a demo and see how StrongDM’s Zero Trust PAM platform can support your cybersecurity efforts today.

 About the Author